-Dr. de Mutsert is an Assistant Professor in the Department of Environmental Science and Policy at George Mason University, and a faculty fellow at the Potomac Environmental Research and Education Center.
-Her research is focused on tidal freshwater, coastal and estuarine fish ecology.
-She studies the effects of environmental and anthropogenic stressors on nekton abundance, community structure, and foodweb dynamics.
+Dr. de Mutsert is an Assistant Professor in the Division of Coastal Sciences in School of Ocean Science and Engineering at the University of Southern Mississippi.
+Her research is focused on coastal and estuarine fish ecology.
+She studies the effects of environmental and anthropogenic stressors on nekton abundance, community structure, food web dynamics and fisheries.
 Examples of stressors included in her studies are eutrophication, oil pollution, habitat alteration, hypoxia, fisheries, and changes in freshwater discharge.
-She uses a combination of field monitoring, community analysis, stable isotope analysis, and ecosystem modeling in her projects.
+She uses a combination of field monitoring, lab studies, and ecosystem modeling in her projects.

 Awarded Mississippi Department of Marine Resources.
 GOMESA 2022: Bonnet Carré Response and the Mississippi Western Sound Science Collaborative (WSSC).
 K. de Mutsert, K. Cambazoglu, J. Wiggert, and Scott Milroy (co-lead PIs). $500,000.

 Awarded US Army Engineer Research and Development Center.
 Using a coupled modeling framework to evaluate how freshwater and nutrient input from Bonnet Carré spillway openings affects water quality, food webs, and fisheries in the Mississippi Sound and Bight.
 K. de Mutsert (co-lead PI), K. Cambazoglu (co-lead PI), J. Wiggert, S. Milroy, D. Bernstein, B. Armstrong, and J. Griffit. $441,000.